Mayland95/projects-2020-aan/dataproject/README.md

 1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
 2. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200

-The data are downloaded from the API pydst.Dst, which gives acces to Statistic Denmark.
+The data are downloaded from the API pydst.Dst, which accesses Statistic Denmark's data.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: